ohmyshake/programming-tutorial/book/hpc/Rice_NOTS.md

 NOTS is a `Red Hat` linux system, the default shell is `bash`.
 Becasue I'm not the administrator, so I don't have the root permissions, which means I can't use `yum` to install packages.

 I must install `zsh` by myself.
-In addition, I can't change the default Shell from `bash` to `zsh`.
+In addition, I can't change the default shell from `bash` to `zsh`.

 ```bash
 # use wget to download source package